UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Competiton_Guide.md

 - Floor 2 → +200

+### Score Display

+- When a delivery is successfully completed, a delivery score is calculated using the scoring formula
+- The total score is displayed at the top of the QLabs window

 ### Ranking

-- Teams are ranked based on their total score
+Teams are ranked according to their total score, where a higher score corresponds to a higher rank.
-- The team with the highest total score ranks first

 ---